nikhilbhatia346/A-Path-Finding-Algorithm/README.md

 # A-Path-Finding-Algorithm
-This project is a path finding visualizer tool to visualize the A* pathfinding algorithm.
+This project is a tool to visualize the A* pathfinding algorithm.